earthlab-education/05-geopark-time-series/README.md

-# 05-geopark-raster-data
+# 05-geopark-time-series

-Here is where the materials for the GeoPark spatial raster data workshops will be maintained.
+Here is where the materials for the GeoPark time-series data workshops will be maintained.

 1. **Fork** this repository (`Fork` button on the upper right).
      > This means you own your work and can share it easily with others